 But no, Maggie and Ike never get stuck in the long-drawn big misunderstanding nonsense.
 It is a joy to see them eventually see each other in new light.
 I can’t say enough that the chemistry between Richard Gere and Julia Roberts is simply explosive.
 These two can give an impression of undying love with just a few simple gestures.
 The scene where Ike defends Maggie from her insensitive friends could have been corny, but with him looking at her as if telling her that he will always be there for her, then she turning away in hurt and confusion – oh, I’m touched instead.
 Maggie’s eventual realization that she careless abandonment of her suitors have caused the men a lot of hurt is well-done too.
 Her subsequent remorse makes her a truly likeable character.

 Ike starts out slime but redeems himself.
 Why not?
 With Maggie, he discovers that beneath his hard cynic exterior, he still has a heart.
 I can understand why these two people fall in love.
 They are perfect for each other.

 Never mind that the whole small town is so perfect the buildings shine golden in sunlight.
-Or that the town has street singers harmonizing in perfect nice happy tunes, and that everyone's a WASP.
+Or that the town has street singers harmonizing in perfect nice happy tunes, and that everyone’s a WASP.
 I enjoyed this movie so much, because it leaves a warm glow in me when it ended, that I recommend this movie heartily to everyone I know.
-I'm even willing to forgive them for relegating the wonderfully funny Joan Cusack to yet another funny best buddy role.
-Joan, fire your agent.
-You deserve a starring role.
+I’m even willing to forgive them for relegating the wonderfully funny Joan Cusack to yet another funny best buddy role.
+She should fire her agent; she deserves a starring role.